 Memorial Sloan Kettering Cancer Center has the largest single-center experience with Merkel cell carcinoma of anywhere in the world.
 Our team includes practice-leading experts in surgery, pathology, radiation oncology, and medical oncology who use advanced diagnostic techniques and provide state-of-the-art surgical procedures and other therapies to treat Merkel cell carcinoma.

-The following tests are used to identify Merkel cell carcinoma, and to determine its stage (how far the disease has progressed).
+The following tests are used to identify Merkel cell carcinoma and to determine its stage (how far the disease has progressed).

-Merkel cell carcinoma is highly treatable with surgical and nonsurgical therapies, particularly if caught early.
+Merkel cell carcinoma is frequently curable with surgical and nonsurgical therapies, particularly if caught early.
 Treatments are often highly individualized, depending on a patient’s general health, as well as the tumor’s location, size, depth, and degree of spread.